FROM AUTHOR TO authority

 If your book has a clear purpose, it’s a means to an end.
 And it becomes a domino in a chain reaction.

 What this means is that if you write a great book, it will grow your profile, your practice or your business… one reader at a time.
+And it’ll do that on auto-pilot.

 Most other ‘communication’ in this Attention Age is fundamentally flawed.
 In fact, it isn’t really communication at all.
 It’s a broadcast.
 A one-way sales message shoved down the throat of your community.
-This is one-sided and transactional at best.
-At worst, you may never build a true relationship with your community.

 Books earn attention and trust